Vincent Street, North Perth

 Vincent Street is a street in Perth, Western Australia.
-It runs west-east, separating the suburbs of West Perth and Perth from North Perth.
+It runs west-east, separating the suburbs of West Perth and Perth from North Perth and includes Mount Lawley.

 The street is believed to have been named by the chief draftsman in the Lands Department, George Vincent, after himself in about 1876.
-Vincent was the recipient of the land on the north side of the street, east of Charles Street, in the first Crown grant of Perth.
+Vincent was the recipient of the land on the north side of the street, east of Charles Street, in the first Crown Grant, Swan Location 816, of Perth.
 The local government area City of Vincent was named after the street (on which the city council chambers are located).

 Notable places along Vincent Street include: